codeforamerica/style-guide/README.markdown

 ### <a name="issues"></a>Submitting an Issue

-We use the [GitHub issue tracker](https://github.com/codeforamerica/codeforamerica.org/issues) to track bugs and features.
+We use the GitHub issue tracker to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-When submitting a bug report, please include a screenshot and any additioanl details that can help us debug, such as your operating system and browser version.
+When submitting a bug report, please include a screenshot and any additional details that can help us debug, such as your operating system and browser version.

 ## License